Computing Reviews

 Ateniese G., De Santis A., Ferrara A., Masucci B. Journal of Cryptology 25(2): 243-270, 2012.
 Type: Article

 A hierarchical key assignment scheme is an algorithm for assigning cryptographic keys to users.
 Consider a set of users that needs to communicate securely.
-Using the assigned secret key and public information, a user should be able to compute the ...
+Using the assigned secret key and public information, a user should be able to ...

 Oct 1 2012